njm-data/tortoise_speciation/README.md

 # tortoise_speciation
-This repository contains code used in #TITLE related to the bedtools intersect data, and getting genic and promoter snps, and figures.
+This repository contains code used in **Regulatory divergence may underlie ecological adaptation of chronobiological functions between speciated desert tortoises** by Mellor et al. (under review) related to the mutations per genic part data (using bedtools intersect) and figures.